 Ephemera (2014) considers the smallest of creatures scattered throughout Metamorphoses but also the particularly earthy nature of Daphne’s transformation into a laurel tree. “… a heavy numbness seized her limbs, thin bark closed over her breast, her hair turned into leaves, her arms into branches, her feet so swift a moment ago stuck fast in slow-growing roots, her face was lost in the canopy.
 Only her shining beauty was left.”

 Mercury (2014) is modeled after the winged Greek God of travelers and tricksters.
 “Mercury ties wings on his feet, his strong hand grips that rod which brings on sleep, and he covers his head.
 The son of Jupiter leaps down from his father’s citadel to the earth.
 There he takes off his cap and wings.
 The rod is the only thing he keeps.
 And with it, looking like a shepherd, he walks along, through trackless countryside, playing a song on reeds he tied together.”

-Daedalus (2016) is written after another of Ovid’s stories of flight, this time between Daedalus and Icarus, but the machine-like textures also evoke Daedalus’ building of the labyrinth and the intricate nature of his designs.
+Daedalus (2016) is written after another of Ovid’s stories of flight, this time between Daedalus and Icarus, but the machine-like textures in the work also evoke Daedalus’ building of the labyrinth and the intricate nature of his designs.
 “Floating to the sea with downward course, pointing upward to its ancient source, such was the work, so intricate, that a workman could not its turn trace, and Daedalus was puzzled to find the secret ways of his own design.”